CarlosAlegreUr/Constellation-ChainlinkHackathon-2023/README.md

 2. Allow for longer HTTP-API calls.
 AIs that generate images or a bit long outputs like stories take more than the current limit of 9s.
 Thus we had to mock in Funtions a response simulating an actual AI-API call.
 Regardless of this the code that would be used if this restriction didn't exist is added in the project.

 3. A tool for simulating DONs reponses in local with forked Chainlink contracts would be very helpful for easier debugging and testing.
    We don't know if this tool already exists, but we think it would be very useful.
+Whether an SDK or a UI app on chainlink's website.

 #### Challenges and errors encountered: